Jump to House By the Cemetery (1981)

 Writers: Myra Clément, Eddy Matalon, and Alain Sens-Cazenave

-Cathy gets possessed by the spirit of her dead aunt who hates all women and doesn't want anyone getting in between her and her father.
+Cathy gets possessed by the spirit of her dead aunt, a ghost who hates all women and doesn't want anyone getting between her and her father.

 I'm having trouble saying anything about this movie.
 It's not particularly good, not particularly bad, not particularly boring either.
 The film is around 80 minutes and I can say that with conviction!